Study via Erasmus+ mobility programme

 Rail travel grants for Erasmus+ mobility

 Lund University has a responsibility to reduce its climate impact and act as a good example/model.
 Therefore we want to encourage Erasmus+ students, who study or do an internship abroad, to take the train to their destination instead of flying.
-For the academic year 2019/20, outgoing Erasmus + students and trainees can apply for a rail travel grant.
-Lund University has decided on a pilot project during 2019/20 in which SEK 100,000 will be allocated to rail travel grants for outgoing students and interns within Europe.
+For the academic year 2020/21, outgoing Erasmus + students and trainees can apply for a rail travel grant.

 SEK 2 000 to the rest of Europe